jhu-dvrk/dvrk-readthedocs/docs/pages/configuration/system/head.rst

 ================

-Assuming you've built :ref:`your custom head sensor <head-dvrk>`, you can modify your console JSON configuration file.
+Assuming you've built :ref:`your custom head sensor <head-dvrk>`, you can modify your system JSON configuration file.

 There is no specific IO configuration to perform at that point provided that you connect the head sensor on the same controller as